Lee County Master Gardeners - Tupelo, MS.

 Fertilizing

-• Fertilize shrubs if not done in March.
+• Fertilize camellias with azalea-camellia fertilizer if not done earlier in the year.

 Pruning